ikambarov/ec2-disk-cleanup-lambda/README.md

 ## Cleanup Rules

 - `/tmp`: deletes files older than `TMP_FILE_RETENTION_DAYS`
-- `/var/log`: vacuums old systemd journal entries and deletes old rotated log files
+- `/var/log`: vacuums old systemd journal entries and deletes old rotated log files, older than `LOG_FILE_RETENTION_DAYS`

 The run is marked `SUCCESS` only when:

-- the target folder was `/tmp` or `/var/log`
-- at least one cleanup action was taken
+- at least one cleanup action was taken in `/tmp` or `/var/log`
 - disk usage after cleanup is below `DISK_THRESHOLD_PERCENT`

 Otherwise, the run is marked `FAILED`.